FireFighterMeshNet/mesh-node/README.md

 - `dump-packets` emits packets to uart debug interface for use in the wifishark extcap.
 Slows wifi down.

 ## Environment Variables
+- `UUID`: unique id per node. used for per-device configuration.
 - `SSID`: (optional) custom SSID of WIFI STA and AP connection.
 - `RNG_SEED`:  (optional) deterministic override of random seed.
 - `TREE_LEVEL`: (optional) overrides the level of the node to the given value in the tree mesh.